 They have an outstanding microphone that delivers impressive recording quality and remarkable noise handling.
 They also have a fairly well-balanced sound overall, with excellent imaging that will enhance your gaming experience.
 You’ll be able to hear and locate the footsteps of your allies and attacks of your enemies with great precision.

 Unfortunately, these headphones don’t come with a Y-splitter and aren’t customizable like the Corsair HS60 or the Logitech G430.
 You also can’t detach their boom microphone, which makes them less versatile for casual use.
 They use a reliable wired 1/8” TRRS connection that works with the PS4 and the Xbox One, but don’t come with a Y-adapter for compatibility with all PCs.
-That said, the Stinger still provide a lot of value and it is one of the best Xbox One headsets under $50.
+That said, they still provide a lot of value, which make them one of the best Xbox One headsets under $50.
 Budget-conscious gamers looking for good sound and an even better microphone in a comfortable and sturdy design are sure to love them.